MayankVikash/mayankvikash.in/index.md

 Then, I searched for how to get a free domain so that I can build my site and show it to the world.
 I registered a free domain from the freenom.com registrar.

-With a free .ml domain, I wanted to build a blog but it was not an easy task for a beginner.
+With a free .in domain, I wanted to build a blog but it was not an easy task for a beginner.
 So, I decided to rather use Jekyll static site generator to build my website and host it on Github.

 I am also thinking of adding a projects section on this site where I can showcase my projects.